IUDataStructuresCourse/course-web-page-spring-2025/LabDeduceProg.md

 Use `assert` statements to test whether your `quick_rev` function really reverses the input.

-Hint: we recommend that you define an auxilliary function that is written in accumulator-passing style.
+Hint: we recommend that you create an auxilliary function that is written in accumulator-passing style.

 Consider the `sum` function that you created above.
 We can change